dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 This version of the interface solves the problem of having to do dynamic typing in the `QueryProcessor` implementation completely, but sadly the C# compiler isn’t ‘smart’ enough to find out which types are needed ([damn you Anders](https://blogs.msdn.com/b/ericlippert/archive/2009/12/10/constraints-are-not-part-of-the-signature.aspx)!), which forces us to completely write out the call to `Process`, including both generic arguments.
 This gets really ugly in the code and is therefore not advisable.
 I was a bit amazed by this, because I was under the assumption that the C# compiler could infer the types.
 (However, the more I think about it, the more it makes sense that the C# compiler doesn't try to do so.)

 There’s one very important point to note when using the `IQueryProcessor` abstraction.
 By injecting an `IQueryProcessor`, it is no longer clear which queries a consumer is using.
-This makes unit testing more fragile, since the constructor no longer tells us what services the class depends on.
-We also make it harder for our DI library to verify the object graph it is creating, since the creation of an `IQueryHandler` implementation is postponed by the `IQueryProcessor`.
+This makes unit testing more fragile, because the constructor no longer tells us what services the class depends on.
+We also make it harder for our DI library to verify the object graph it is creating, because the creation of an `IQueryHandler` implementation is postponed by the `IQueryProcessor`.
 Being able to verify the container's configuration [is very important](https://simpleinjector.org/howto#verify-configuration).
 Using the `IQueryProcessor` means we have to write a test that confirms there is a corresponding query handler for every query in the system, because the DI library can not check this for you.
 I personally can live with that in the applications I work on, but I wouldn’t use such an abstraction too often.
-I certainly wouldn’t advocate an `ICommandProcessor` for executing commands - consumers are less likely to take a dependency on many command handlers and if they do it would probably be a violation of SRP.
+I certainly wouldn’t advocate an `ICommandProcessor` for executing commands—consumers are less likely to take a dependency on many command handlers and if they do it would probably be a violation of SRP.

 #### **One word of advice:** When you start using this design, start out without the `IQueryProcessor` abstraction because of the reasons I described.
 It can always be added later on without any problem.